Linear-Quadratic Optimal Control in Maximal Coordinates: Background

 The linear-quadratic regulator (LQR) can be derived for four different scenarios: finite or infinite horizon, and discrete or continuous time.
-The Riccati recursion is one method to derive LQR for all four scenarios.
-The procedure is based on the dynamic programming principle (see \cite{bertsekas_dynamic_1995} for details) and, while not always the most efficient method for each scenario, we will build on it for the remainder of the paper for clarity.
+The Riccati recursion is one method to derive LQR for all four scenarios, and, while not always the most efficient method for each scenario, we will build on it for the remainder of the paper for clarity.

 For discrete-time systems with a finite horizon, the Riccati recursion produces feedback gains at each time step.
 Continuing the recursion further leads to convergence of the feedback gains, which is simply the solution to the infinite-horizon problem.
 Furthermore, by taking the limit of the discrete time step as it goes to zero, we can recover the continuous time feedback gains for both finite-horizon and infinite-horizon settings.